datacite/tasks/product_specifications/18_enc4g/readme.md

 ### CRITICAL

-- [ ] As a user, I would like to search for repositories by their name
+- [ ] As a user, I would like to search for repositories by their name.
+For example:
+  - A researcher searching for a repository to deposit data
+  - A librarian helping a student to find a repository to find relevant research outputs
 - [ ] As a user, I would like to see repositories by an organization.
+For example
+  - A researcher searching for repositories supported by their organization
+  - A repository manager of an organisation making sure their repositories are available for discovery
+- [ ] As a user I would like to filter repositories by their capabilities.
+For example:
+  - A researcher searching for repositories that allow data deposits
 - [ ] As a user, I would like to see related outputs for a given repository.
+For example:
+  - A repository manager creating reports
+  - A funder looking for impact of the repository they are funding
 - [ ] As a user, I would like to see basic repository metadata eg: name, description, repository URL, subjects
-- [ ] As a user, I would like to be able to find who has been depositing data for a given repository.
+- [ ] As a user, I need to be sure that all found repository related information is up to date and correct.

 ### IMPORTANT

-- [ ] As a FAIRsFAIR user, I would like to search for trustworthy (certified) repositories.
+- [ ] As a user, I would like to search for trustworthy (certified) repositories [FAIRsFAIR requirement].
-- [ ] As a FAIRsFAIR user, I would like to search for DOIs by filtering for trustworthy (certified) repositories.
+- [ ] As a user, I would like to search for digital objects referenced by DOIs by filtering for trustworthy (certified) repositories [FAIRsFAIR requirement].
+- [ ] As a user, I would like to search for FAIR-aligned repositories [FAIRsFAIR requirement]
-- [ ] As a FAIRsFAIR user, I would like to see additional repository metadata, including:
+- [ ] As a user, I would like to see additional repository metadata, including:
   - Certifications
   - Data is openly accessible
   - Licensing
   - Persistent Identifiers usage
   - Repository Type
   - link to re3data
-- [ ] As a AGU (American Geophysical Union) user, I would like to find repositories that allows for upload and provide DOIs
+- [ ] As a user, I would like to find repositories that allows for upload and provide DOIs [American Geophysical Union (AGU) requirement]

 ### NICE TO HAVE

 - [ ] As a researcher, I would like to find repositories that meet certain criteria
-- [ ] As a AGU user, I would like to find community recommended repositories
+- [ ] As a user, I would like to find community recommended repositories [American Geophysical Union (AGU) requirement]
-- [ ] As a FAIRsFAIR user, I would like to find community recommended repositories
+- [ ] As a user, I would like to find community recommended repositories [FAIRsFAIR requirement]

-Phase 2:

-- API to retrieve dois for a mapped re3data repository
-- Process to add links to re3data where they don’t exist
-- Explore PIDs like ROR in the re3data metadata

-Phase 3:

-- Explore process for linking between other repositories to Commons
-- FAIRSharing
-- COAR
-- RRID
-- OpenDOAR
-- References
-- Repository Identifiers
-- Repository PID quiz at PIDapalooza
-- FAIRsFAIR WP4 T4.4 Registry for FAIR repositories description of work
+- [ ] As a user I would like to filter repositories by their long term perspective (certification).

 ### Detailed User Stories